SoftUni-Internal/interactive-content/EN/04-For-Loop/08-Homework.md

 # Description

-Create a program that receives two numbers as parameters and prints to the console, all the numbers in the range that are divisible by 9 without remainder, and their sum.
+Create a program, which prints the sum of a given range of numbers and all the numbers, divisible by 9 without remainder:

+- You receive **two numbers**: the range to process

-On the first line print the sum of the numbers, and on the next line the corresponding numbers with a space between them.
+- On the first line, print the sum of the numbers

+- On the second line, print the numbers, divisible by 9 without remainder

 # Example